What is Genomic Testing and Who Does It Serve?

 Any insurer—including Anthem Blue Cross, Blue Shield, Aetna, Kaiser, Health Net, UnitedHealthcare, and more—may go out of its way to find a way to deny a claim for genomic testing.
 One insurer, United Healthcare, faced a lawsuit in 2019 after denying genomic testing that would have allowed health providers to prescribe psychiatric medications that were specifically tailored to the patient’s genetic makeup.
 At the time, United claimed the tests were experimental or investigational but later agreed to cover genomic testing for mental health issues.

-What Should You Do if Your Coverage is Denied for Genomic Testing?
+What Should You Do if You Receive an Insurance Denial for Genomic Testing?

 If your insurer has denied coverage for genomic testing that your physician feels is medically necessary, you can appeal that decision.
 Your doctor will first write a letter to your insurer, asking for a medical exception, and detailing why the testing is medically necessary.
 If your insurer continues to deny your genomic testing coverage, you can file an appeal with the assistance of an experienced insurance denial attorney from the Law Offices of Scott Glovsky.
 We have been helping people who face insurance denials for over two decades and will fight zealously for your rights and your health.
 Contact Scott Glovsky today for a free consultation.